cyrusvahidi/TapeDelay/README.md

 # TapeDelay
-Tape Delay based on Roland RE-201 Space Echo and Echoplex Tape Echo Implemented with JUCE in 2019
+* Tape Delay inspired by the Roland RE-201 Space Echo and Bastl Thyme
+* Implemented with JUCE in 2019
-There are bugs, this does crash, WIP
+* There are bugs, this does crash, WIP